-One of the strengths of this paper is the difference in study about the sources of transfer technology.
-The authors emphasize on the technology transfer in the same company which most of literature researches make the opposite way by analyzing the technology transfer between the company and the competitor.
-Additionally, the authors also clearly perform the types of new product development which use standard measurements, lead time and engineering hours, to categorize.
+One of the strengths of [10] is the difference in study about the sources of transfer technology.
+It emphasizes on the technology transfer in the same company which most of literature researches make the opposite way by analyzing the technology transfer between the company and the competitor.
+Additionally, it also clearly performs the types of new product development which use standard measurements, lead time and engineering hours, to categorize.

-From the paper, the authors suggest that the appropriate strategy for transferring technology is rapid design transfer.
+From [10], it shows that the appropriate strategy for transferring technology is rapid design transfer.
 It is the potential technology in the aspect of productivity advantages which are based on the experience of interviewees, the organizational requirements, and the advantages and disadvantages of this strategy.

 VII.
-CRITICAL ASSESSMENT: WEAKNESSES
+WEAKNESSES

-In the paper, The authors do not obviously separate between sequential design transfer strategy and design modification strategy.
-The authors do not state any measurement tool to separate the difference in each product line.
+From [10], it does not obviously separate between sequential design transfer strategy and design modification strategy.
+It does not state any measurement tool to separate the difference in each product line.
 They just mention that design modification strategy has the source from the same product line while sequential design transfer strategy has those from the other product lines.
 Moreover, both of the strategies also have not much different in both lead time and average time lag (figure 4).

-In the analyzing the data on project content and project performance (figure 7), the authors do not mention much on the cause and effect which is depended on the nation of the companies, the cost in each strategy, and the vehicle types of the automobile: truck and van.
+In the analyzing the data on project content and project performance (figure 7), it does not mention much on the cause and effect which is depended on the nation of the companies, the cost in each strategy, and the vehicle types of the automobile: truck and van.
 They also do not notice any hidden cost which will affect in time and performance of the companies by each strategy.
 Moreover, the data which is collected from the companies in both countries, Japan and US, are totally different in size.
 It means that the surveys from the Japan companies are much more than three times of those of US companies.
-In the regression analysis for lead time and engineering hours, the authors also do not emphasize much on the nation, product price, vehicle types, and innovativeness index.
-Although all of these factors are not much important, the authors should define the advantages for using those in the paper.
+In the regression analysis for lead time and engineering hours, from [10], it also does not emphasize much on the nation, product price, vehicle types, and innovativeness index.